pdjr-build/swipe-handler/README.md

-A boolean value (default is false) indicating that diagnostic output should be written to the console. ion.
+A boolean value (default is false) indicating that diagnostic output should be written to the console.

 ### A simple example

-Using __SwipeHandler__ generally involves establishing a container <div> and placing within it the document components that constitute the _panels_ which will be under swipe system control.
-Since the system default is to use ```document.body``` as the default container, the simplest approach is something like this.
+Using __SwipeHandler__ generally involves establishing a container and placing within it the document components that constitute the panels which will be under swipe system control.
+Since the system uses ```document.body``` as the default container, the simplest use of the handler system is like this.
 ```
 <!DOCTYPE html>
 <html>